jeongmochoi/jeongmochoi.github.io/_pages/teaching.md

 ref: teaching
 ---

 Below is a course-based list of classes I have taught at Pusan National University.
-Each term links to a course page with the course overview, schedule, and publicly available materials.
+Each term links to a course page with the course overview, schedule, and course materials.